enp-njit/A02/README.md

 5. In Webstorm, create a new project and select the directory where it will be stored
 6. Add any files by going to file, new, and selecting HTML file and/or Stylesheet (CSS)
 7. Enable version control integration by going to VCS menu at the top of the screen and select Git
-8.

-9. With your account in Github, create a new public repository by selecting the "+" icon in the top right corner and add a README.md file
-10. In Webstorm, select the directory where the Git repository will be created by going to VCS and importing
+8. Add files to Git by heading to the commit section in the left hand side and select desired files
+9. Save your code and commit these files to Git.
+Make sure to add a commit message of what was done or revised
+10. Add your project on Github by searching "share project on GitHub" in Webstorm
+11. Create a repository name for GitHub.
+Make sure it is public so that it can viewed by others
+12. When the repository has been shared, the IDE will provide a pop-up link to open the repo in a browser

 PART 2: Glossary
 * **Branch:**  an individual project with a unique set of code contained within a repository and can be merged to the main branch to be officially published.